chili-publish/grafx-documentation/docs/release-notes/index.md

 ### Fixes

-- Fixed error during parse of MacOS fonts
+- Fixed error during parsing of MacOS fonts

 ### New Endpoints